 I don't know too much about this shadowy overlord-sounding party house-cum-night club.
-The general consensus seems to be that you either love it, or you stand there in the dark, awkwardly two-stepping for an hour to a track that never seems to end.
+The general consensus seems to be that you either love it to the depths of your soul, or you stand there in the dark, awkwardly two-stepping for an hour to a track that never seems to end.
 The Council is what I always recommend to any friends who love the Berlin techno scene, because the ones who do will swear that it's the closest thing you can get in Singapore.
 I've been to about two events, but I have yet to visit their mysterious sounding Headquarters, a club they opened mid-last year.
 So far, I can say with a fair amount of confidence that it's not bad, but not my vibe.
 However, ask someone with a neck tattoo and a good understanding of what techno really is, and they will always point you in the direction of The Council.

 Middle-aged people in day glo paint.
 Oh, and also there's a pool.